 - 1/4 cup sliced green onions

-- In a large skillet over medium-high heat, saute beef, onion, broccoli, sweet pepper, and garlic in oil, stirring occasionally until beef is browned and vegetables are just tender.
+- In a large skillet over medium-high heat, saute beef, onion, broccoli, and sweet pepper in oil, stirring occasionally until beef is browned and vegetables are just tender.
+Add garlic and saute 1 additional minute until fragrant.
+Remove from heat.

-- Reduce heat to medium.
-In a small bowl, whisk soy sauce, vinegar, water, sugar, ginger, and cornstarch/water mixture until smooth.
-Add to pan and cook several minutes, stirring occasionally until sauce is slightly thickened.
+- In a small bowl, whisk soy sauce, vinegar, water, sugar, ginger, and cornstarch/water mixture until smooth.
+Return pan of vegetables and beef to medium heat and add sauce to pan.
+Cook several minutes, stirring occasionally until sauce is slightly thickened.

 - Stir noodles into sauce mixture until evenly coated.
 Season with salt and pepper to taste.
 Top noodles with green onions and serve warm.
 Enjoy!